tp-net/tp-net.github.io/ytpn/docs/THEME_SYSTEM.md

 - **Minimal bundle size** impact
 - **Efficient re-renders** with React context optimization

-## Keeping Palette and CSS Aligned
+## Keeping Forest Palette and CSS Aligned

 > **IMPORTANT:**
-> The color palette used in JS/TS (`src/styles/palette.ts`) and the CSS custom properties in `globals.css` must always be kept in sync.
+> The forest color palette used in JS/TS (`src/styles/palette.ts`) and the CSS custom properties in `globals.css` must always be kept in sync.
 Any time you update a color in one, update the other to match.
 This ensures a single source of truth for both CSS and JS/TS color usage, and prevents visual inconsistencies.
 >
 > - Use `palette.ts` for all color values in JS/TS (e.g., for embedded component theming, JS-driven styles, etc.)
 > - Use CSS variables in `globals.css` for all Tailwind and CSS-based styling.
 >
-> **When adding or changing a color:**
+> **When adding or changing a forest color:**
 >
 > 1. Update the value in both `globals.css` and `palette.ts`.
 > 2. Double-check the mapping for both light and dark mode.
 > 3. Test in both modes to ensure consistency.
+> 4. Maintain the forest theme aesthetic with natural, earthy tones.